solo-io/gloo/docs/content/operations/upgrading/faq.md

 For more information, see the Helm reference for [OSS]({{< versioned_link_path fromRoot="/reference/helm_chart_values/open_source_helm_chart_values/" >}}) and [Enterprise]({{< versioned_link_path fromRoot="/reference/helm_chart_values/enterprise_helm_chart_values/" >}}).

-### Kubernetes 1.30 and 1.31 support
+### Kubernetes 1.32 support

-Starting in version 1.18.0, Gloo Gateway can now run on Kubernetes 1.30 and 1.31.
+Starting in version 1.19.0, Gloo Gateway can now run on Kubernetes 1.32.
 For more information about supported Kubernetes, Envoy, and Istio versions, see [Supported versions]({{% versioned_link_path fromRoot="/reference/support/" %}}).

+### Istio 1.25 support

+Starting in version 1.19.0, Gloo Gateway can now run with Istio 1.25.
+For more information about supported Kubernetes, Envoy, and Istio versions, see [Supported versions]({{% versioned_link_path fromRoot="/reference/support/" %}}).

+### Envoy version 1.32/ 1.33 upgrade

+The Envoy dependency in Gloo Gateway 1.19 was upgraded from 1.31.x to 1.33.x.
+For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.33/v1.33).

 <!-- ggv2-related changes: